Advocacy

 SWANA recognizes that, in the solid waste industry safety matters! #SWANASafety

-Safety First is a weekly newsletter with safety tips for tailgate meetings and posting around your workplace.
-Available only to SWANA members, it is a resource on a variety of industry safety topics.
+Safety First is a weekly newsletter with safety tips to share at meetings and for posting around your workplace.

-Solid waste collection workers are receiving the same safety resources from SWANA at Hauler Safety Outreach events across North America.
+Help share SWANA resources at Hauler Safety Outreach events across North America.

 Take the SWANA Safety Pledge to show your commitment to protecting yourself and others from harm every day.